Recent Changes Search:

-The Zanaryan calendar has only nine months (originally ten), each of which derive from their numeric position in the calendar and the word for "month" (eg. Shawahed literally means "Month One", while Settasha means "Sixth Month").
+The Zanaryan calendar (ZT) has only nine months, each of which derive from their numeric position in the calendar combined with the Zanaryan word for "month", sharh.

 BC - 7040 = ZT